The best free image hosting websites

 While Facebook remains the top destination for pictures, other image hosting websites (free or paid) have mushroomed in popularity as folks look for a safe abode for photos that have a serious propensity to be shared and potentially go viral.

-Note that image hosting websites are fundamentally different from online photo printing or backup services – the latter are used primarily to keep a copy of pictures online, with sharing being a minor consideration.
+Note that image hosting websites (which are essentially special website hosting services) are fundamentally different from online photo printing or backup services – the latter are used primarily to keep a copy of pictures online, with sharing being a minor consideration.
 At any rate, let’s take a look at some of our favorite free image hosting websites.

 Best free image hosting websites in 2018